MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 #### Tenant inventory

-Often, the second priority is to obtain the data for creating a _tenant inventory_.
+Often, the second priority is to retrieve the data to create a _tenant inventory_.
 Sometimes it's referred to as _workspace inventory_, _workspace metadata_, or _tenant metadata_.

-The tenant inventory is a snapshot, at a given point in time, that describes what's published in the tenant.
+A tenant inventory is a snapshot at a given point in time.
+It describes what's published in the tenant.
 The tenant inventory doesn't include the actual data or the actual reports.
-Rather, it's metadata that describes all workspaces and items (such as reports and datasets).
+Rather, it's metadata that describes all workspaces and their items (such as datasets and reports).

 Here are some common questions that the tenant inventory can answer.

 - **Understand how much content you have and where**
   - Which workspaces have the most content?
-  - What type of content is published in each workspace (particularly if you're separating reporting workspace and data workspaces)?
+  - What type of content is published in each workspace (particularly when you're separating reporting workspaces and data workspaces)?
-  - What dependencies exist between items (such as dataflows that support many datasets, or a dataset that is a source for other composite models)?
+  - What dependencies exist between items (such as dataflows that support many datasets, or a dataset that's a source for other composite models)?
-  - What is the data lineage (dependencies between Power BI items including external data sources)?
+  - What is the data lineage (dependencies between Power BI items, including external data sources)?
-  - Are there orphaned reports (disconnected from a dataset)?
+  - Are there orphaned reports (which are disconnected from their dataset)?
 - **Understand the ratio of datasets to reports**
   - How much dataset reuse is occurring?
   - Are there duplicate, or highly similar, datasets?